edmonds-college-cs248-f25/books-service-filedata/README.md

 # books-service
-simple service provides JSON data for books by category
+simple service provides JSON data for books by category, this version loads books from a data file